Economic Models: Aggregate Supply and Aggregate Demand

 Monetary policies, which are usually conducted by central banks, can also be expansionary or contractionary.
 Like expansionary fiscal policies, expansionary monetary policies increase aggregate demand, while contractionary monetary policies have the opposite effect.
 An expansionary monetary policy stimulates aggregate demand, usually by expanding the money supply or decreasing interest rates.
 To cool the economy, central banks decrease the money supply or increase interest rates.

 The Federal Reserve of the United States, for instance, expands the money supply by buying U.S. Treasuries from its primary dealers.
-The Federal Reserve pays for those Treasuries by incrementing the accounts of the primary dealers by the amount of the purchase.
+The Federal Reserve pays for those Treasuries by incrementing the accounts of the primary dealers by the purchase amount.
 This is how the Federal Reserve creates money.
-When the Federal Reserve contracts the money supply, it sells U.S. Treasuries to its primary dealers, debiting their accounts by the amount of the purchase.
+When the Federal Reserve contracts the money supply, it sells Treasuries to its primary dealers, debiting their accounts by the purchase amount.
 Increasing or decreasing the accounts of the primary dealers has a ripple effect on the economy, because their increased or decreased buying power will affect the other economic agents with whom they do business, which will, in turn, affect still more parts of the economy, thereby increasing or decreasing aggregate demand.
 This is the multiplier effect.

 The effect of changing interest rates depends on the nominal interest rate and the demand for money.
 Consumers and businesses must maintain some liquidity, so that they can buy things and pay debt.
 Money has the highest liquidity, since it serves as the unit of exchange.
 Stocks and bonds and other financial instruments are not nearly as liquid, since they cannot be used as a means of payment.
 Although they can be converted into money, the conversion may have undesirable consequences, such as suffering losses.